mattelacqua/duckietown-soid/README.md

 ## Web-Gui (Using Flask and Pipes) <a name="webgui"></a>

 ### Overview <a name="webgui_overview"></a>
 The GUI we are using is based off of HTML, Javascript, and is webserver based.
 We are using the python Flask library to start a basic localhost webserver at [127.0.0.1:5000](http://127.0.0.1:5000/).
-(This can be a little wonky, sometimes you have to refresh a bunch or clear cookies / incognito mode - not sure why.)
 The pipeline is as follows:

 1. Startup [Flask Server](webserver/server.py) in agent.py
 ```